ckennelly/asymmetricfs/README.md

 Building
 ========

-`asymmetricfs` depends on boost, CMake, and Google Test at compile time.
+`asymmetricfs` depends on boost and CMake at compile time.
+Google Test is pulled-in and built via a git submodule.

 At runtime, `gpg` must be available in the path.

 Limitations
 ===========